hri123/My-Docs/docs/Internal Research/AWS/Solutions-Architect-Associate.md

     - instances in VPC to and from internet vs prevent the instances from receiving inbound traffic initiated by someone on the Internet

 - **NAT Gateway** vs **NAT instance**
+  - NAT instance can be used as a bastion server
+  - Security Groups can be associated with a NAT instance
+  - NAT instance supports port forwarding

 - **NACL** vs **Security Group**